zzzprojects/docs/entityframework-extensions.net/pages/documentations/utilities/delete-by-key.md

 [Try it](https://dotnetfiddle.net/AtVQZj)

-In this example, the first customer is deleted by specifying its key and then another customer is deleted based on an entity itself from the database.
+In this example, the first customer is deleted by specifying its key, and then another customer is deleted based on the entity itself from the database.

 ## Anonymous Type